yogesh-hack/MERN-javascript/express-javascript/README.md

 # Express MiddleWare

 Client(Request) -> -> -> ->  { Middle of ssomething }   -> -> -> -> Responce ->
+                                    ⇓
             check the (api key valid/ invalid) or (auth is fail/pass)

 ![download](https://user-images.githubusercontent.com/83384315/213655753-39a20e0b-1a4d-4e48-8159-070ff077a0c3.png)

-## We create simple applocation using React and Rest API
+## We create simple application using React and Rest API
 - fastest way to use react using **CDN**
 ```html
    <script crossorigin src="https://unpkg.com/react@18/umd/react.development.js"></script>